History of Lamborghini: 2011–present – Aventador, end of Gallardo production, Huracán and Urus

 On 3 September 2019, Lamborghini would unveil its first hybrid automobile called the Sián FKP 37.
 The first half of the name meant "flash of lightning" in Italian, a name befitting to the new model due to the technology it used while the second half was a tribute to late Volkswagen Group chairman Ferdinand Piëch with "FKP" being the initials of his name and "37" being the last two digits of his birth year.
-The Sián used the ultimate iteration of the V12 engine from the Aventador SVJ, but would combine it with an electric motor powered by a supercapacitor (in essence, an enlarged version of the supercapacitor used in the Aventador's starter motor) to store energy.
+The Sián used the ultimate iteration of the V12 engine from the Aventador SVJ, but combined it with an electric motor powered by a supercapacitor (in essence, an enlarged version of the supercapacitor used in the Aventador's starter motor) to store energy.
 The supercapacitor was used due to its ability to more efficiently store electrical energy than a conventional lithium-ion battery.
 The capacitors would be charged by the car's regenerative braking system instead of a conventional power outlet.
 While the role of electric motor would be limited to only aid in parking the car and to counter the effects of deceleration, the Sián FKP 37 would be the brand's first entry in the more mainstream hybrid market and would proclaim itself to be the most powerful Lamborghini automobile.

 In July 2020, the company announced the production of the 10,000th unit of the Urus.

 In July 2021, the company announced the end of the line of the Aventador.
 It announced that there will soon be a new hybrid car replacing it.
 The last Lamborghini Aventador is the 2022 Lamborghini Aventador Ultimae.